-Guest artist Nita June Davanzo directs “Love and Information,” a kaleidoscopic play exploring contemporary issues about knowledge, technology and communication, and our capacity for love, on January 30- February 2, all at 7:30 p.m. in Westmont’s Black Box Theatre at Porter Hall.
-Tickets are $10 for students and seniors, $15 for adults, and may be purchased online at westmont.edu/boxoffice.
+Guest artist Nita June Davanzo directs “Love and Information,” a kaleidoscopic play exploring contemporary issues about knowledge, technology and communication, and our capacity for love, on January 30- February 2 in Westmont’s Black Box Theatre at Porter Hall.
+All four 7:30 p.m. shows are sold out, however, seats are now available for two newly added matinees Jan.
+1-2 at 2 p.m.
+Tickets, which cost $10 for students and seniors, $15 for adults, may be purchased online at westmont.edu/boxoffice.
 The play does contain mature content.
 For more information, please contact (805) 565-7040.

 “Love and Information,” written by British playwright Caryl Churchill and opened in 2012 at the Royal Court Theater, is organized into seven sections with more than 50 scenes, allowing the director to rearrange the order of the sections.